Public goods games on any population structure: : Applications to specific networks

 For the DB rule, the calculation is similar.
 The numerator of $r^\star$ is

 and by Eq.~(\ref{eq_Upsilonij_regular}), the denominator is

 Assembling Eq.~(\ref{eq_nume_regular_DB}) and Eq.~(\ref{eq_deno_regular_DB}) and inserting the results of Eq.~(\ref{eq_tau01234_2}), we have

-This is the critical synergy factor for cooperation success in spatial PGGs on regular graphs under the DB rule, consistent with the previous research~\cite{su2019spatial,wang2023inertia,wang2023imitation}.
+This is the critical synergy factor for the success of cooperation in PGGs on regular graphs under the DB rule, consistent with the previous research~\cite{su2019spatial,wang2023inertia,wang2023imitation}.
 Eq.~(\ref{eq_appenr_regular_DB}) has replaced the three-step random walk probability $p^{(3)}$ by clustering coefficient $\mathcal{C}=k^2 p^{(3)}/(k-1)$, which is an intuitive and commonly used concept in network science.

 For the BD rule, the recurrence relation Eq.~(\ref{eq_tauij_BD_2}) reduces to the following form on a regular graph:

 For the critical synergy factor, $\tilde{\tau}_{ij}$ in the numerator and denominator are homogeneous (see Eq.~(\ref{eq_coopcondi_3_BD}) and Eq.~(\ref{eq_Upsilonij_BD})).
 Therefore, the critical synergy factor is invariant by replacing $\tilde{\tau}_{ij}\gets \tilde{\tau}_{ij}^*/2$, which makes Eq.~(\ref{eq_tauij_BD_regular}) the same recurrence relation for $\tilde{\tau}_{ij}^*$ as the one for $\tau_{ij}$ under the PC and DB rules.
 The solution for $\tilde{\tau}_{ij}^*$ is thus equal to $\tau_{ij}$.
 On the other hand, we have $k_{ij}/(k_i k_j)=k_i p_{ij}/k^2$ on regular graphs, where $k^2$ can be canceled simultaneously in the numerator and denominator of the critical synergy factor, making it (Eq.~(\ref{eq_coopcondi_3_BD})) the same as the one for the PC rule (Eq.~(\ref{eq_coopcondi_3_PC})).